sergedroz/cbfeeds/README.md

 Carbon Black 4.0+ ships with support for threat intelligence feeds.
 The Indicators of Compromise (IOCs) contained in the feeds are compared to the sensor data as it arrives on the server.
-Any activity matching an IOC is tagged; users can search for the tags and, optionally, register for e-mail alerts.
+Any activity matching an IOC is tagged; users can search for the tags and optionally be notified via e-mail, syslog, and pub/sub bus.

 Feeds allow Carbon Black servers to use freely available threat intelligence, proprietary customer threat data, and provides a mechanism to feed threat indicators from on-premise analytic sources to Carbon Black for verification,